 AI being impersonal also means that it isn’t creative.
 AI is there to do the job you assign to it, that’s it.
 Once your AI is rolling, you can’t forget about the creative side of Talent Acquisition.
-Creativity is a huge factor in making your business stand out compared to others and making you look more attractive to the most elite candidates.
+Creativity is a huge factor in making your business stand out and look more attractive to the most elite candidates.
 The good thing about AI is that it’ll take the extra work off your hands so that you can focus your human resources on creative, personal work.
 Sadly though, AI won’t be able to do that work for you.

 For example, when it comes to sourcing, you can use AI that will determine what jobs are best to promote and where to promote them.
 But that’s the best that you can expect from an AI.
-There is a lot of creativity that goes into your sourcing that the AI won’t be able to do for you.
+A lot of creativity goes into your sourcing that the AI won’t be able to do for you.
 What if the best ROI would come from a social media branding campaign rather than programmatic job advertising?
 Your AI can deliver whichever one you want it to, but that decision is something you’ll have to make, with the help of your own experience and creativity.

 AI isn’t unbiased

 One of the biggest myths that come with AI is that it carries with it a form of “objective” analysis.
 Since it’s just a robot doing math and looking at data, it can’t possibly be biased like humans are, right?

 A good example of this is Amazon’s implementation of AI into its recruitment process in 2018.
 Amazon trained its AI to find the right candidates based on the company's previous hiring patterns before using AI.
 Given that the tech industry is extremely male-dominated, the AI viewed that as a preference for male candidates over female candidates and ended up disqualifying applications from women in favor of those from men.
 In other words, Amazon’s AI inherited the pre-existing biases that existed within the tech industry, because it required data from the tech industry to start working.